slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

         AND title NOT LIKE '%diabetes%');
 ```

-This file can be exported from Azure Data Studio as a .csv.
+The results can be exported from Azure Data Studio as a .csv.

-While this represents one approach to loading and manipulating the dataset, you may wish to explore other approaches:
+While this represents a bit of a longer approach to loading and manipulating the dataset, you may wish to explore other approaches:
 1. Load dataset into pandas dataframe
-2. Load dataset into a cloud database, such as Azure SQL Database
+2. Load dataset into a cloud database, such as Azure SQL Database.
+Please keep in mind there are costs associated with running the database in the cloud, as well as querying costs.

 ## Create corpus of documents